conan-io/docs/cheatsheet.rst

 Using packages in an application
 ++++++++++++++++++++++++++++++++

-1. Write a Conanfile.txt.
+1. Write a conanfile.txt.
 This captures the project configuration:

 .. code-block:: text